dropseed/barrel/README.md

 $ curl -sSL https://barrel.dev/install.py | python3 - <pypi_package_name>
 ```

-You *should* add "barrel1" (final name TBD) as a dependency in your package and provide a self-updating experience.
+You *should* add "barrel" as a dependency in your package and provide a self-updating experience.
 To do this, you just need to call the `update` function with the name of your package.
 You can add it to your CLI like this example using [click](https://github.com/pallets/click):